yeslogic/prince-docs/docs/styling.md

     }
 ```

-Would the `in-order` directive have been omitted, the figure with class `two` would have been floated above the one with class `one`.
+Would the `in-order` directive have been omitted, the figure with className `two` would have been floated above the one with className `one`.

 ##### Dropping Excess Floats